omssss/omssss/README.md

 And I'm a [furry](hmm.md)

 ## My PFP
-On my PFP is my OC/fursona drawn by me in Krita on mouse.
+On my PFP is my OC/fursona drawn by me in Krita using a mouse
 He is a protogen and his name is `Core`
 And he's neon